EskimoBear/dote-spec/README.md

 eson
 ===

-eson is a declarative programming language based on JSON. eson (*e-son* that's *e* as in dr**e**ss) is an acronym for "extensible *single* object notation"; a single is one of the 'structures' eson uses for procedure application. eson goes beyond the data description of JSON to provide features such as variables, and procedure application.
+eson is a declarative programming language based on JSON. eson (*e-son* i.e *e* as in dr*e*ss) is an acronym for "extensible single object notation"; a single is one of the 'structures' eson uses for procedure application. eson goes beyond the data description of JSON to provide features such as variables, and procedure application.

 #Syntax
 eson programs use valid JSON syntax and conform to the [JSON format](http://json.org/).